dscarpelli/expand-ec2-disk/README.md

 # expand-ec2-disk
-Completes all steps to add space to an existing logical volume on an AWS EC2 Linux instance.
+Completes all steps to add space to an existing logical volume on the current AWS EC2 Linux instance.
 Steps include:
 1) Create encrypted volume tagged with Tier
 2) Determine next available block device
 3) Attach volume